 Environmental Initiative

-The council says that over the winter months 3,000 trees will be planted, which is a small step towards the Liberal Democrat's election promise of planting 116,000 trees - that's one for each resident in the Borough.
+Over the winter months 3,000 trees will be planted in Tunbridge Wells, which is a small step towards the Liberal Democrat's election promise of planting 116,000 trees - that's one for each resident in the Borough.

-But opposition councillors say the council's commentary on the event is misleading as the funding for last week's tree planting doesn't come from the Borough Council.
+But opposition councillors say that commentary on the event is misleading as the funding for last week's tree planting doesn't come from the Borough Council.

 Labour Borough Councillor Hugo Pound told West Kent Radio: "This planting scheme is a Kent County Council initiative and nothing to do with the Tunbridge Wells Borough Council administration."